Assam's Session Court sets example against old saying 'Justice delayed is Justice denied'

 The trial of the case started on September 06, 2011 and the Court delivered the verdict on June 29, 2019.

-At the mid of the trial, accused Prabhat Barman died in a private hospital’s ICU suffering from cardiac failure.
+At the mid of the trial, accused Prabhat Barman died in a private hospital suffering from cardiac failure.

 After going through prolonged legal proceedings, the court convicted all accused beyond all reasonable doubt and held them guilty under section 498(A) and 304(B) of IPC and section 3 and 4 of the Dowry Prohibition Act.